project44 is how your favorite brands manage their global supply chains

 This wasn't an easy feat, but ultimately helped us accomplish some of the most challenging product design work of my career.
 And I couldn't be prouder of the work the team accomplished.

-Over the course of my first year and a half, I scaled the design department from two to twenty five to introduced a new, unified platform experience— all backed by a distinctive new product brand.
+Over the course of my first year and a half we sprinted to introduce a new, unified platform experience— all backed by a distinctive new product brand: Movement.

 It started with a monumental task for our team: Combine the capabilities of a half-dozen acquisitions and properties to help save the supply chains of the world's biggest brands.
-This September we launched Movement by project44, which unifies all of project44’s capabilities into a brand new platform and user experience.
+In September of 2022 we launched Movement by project44, which unifies all of project44’s capabilities into a brand new platform and user experience.

 Powering the shift to Movement is a new design system known as Manifest.
 This system allowed us to move quickly to unify experiences, and introduce a new, consistent user interface across the Movement platform.